 Tow ball weight, or Tow Ball Mass (TBM) is a term that’s being thrown around more and more today, and for good reason.
-Understanding how it works, how to measure it and what is acceptable is critical to towing safely and successfully.
+Understanding how it works, how to measure it and what is acceptable is critical for safe towing.

 What is Tow Ball Weight?

-If you run a different hitch (like a Treg, DO35, or McHitch) the same principle applies; its still called tow ball weight.
-A trailer that is heavy behind the axles will have a low tow ball weight, and if its heavy at the front (like a lot of imported camper trailers) then it will have a heavy tow ball weight.
+A trailer that is heavy behind the axles will have a low tow ball weight, and if its heavy at the front (like a lot of new camper trailers) then it will have a heavy tow ball weight.

 Some vehicles have a much lower tow ball weight allowed than 350kg, and some even have additional penalties to be added when you go above a certain weight.
 You can find all this in your owners manual, or the stamped tow bar, or you can ring your vehicle manufacturer with the VIN number ready.

 The tow ball weight figure that you read from the manufacturers specifications is the maximum weight on the tow ball that you can legally apply.

 Tow ball weight explained; why does it matter?